Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Abstract

 \section{Abstract}

-Endogeneity, i.e. the dependence between noise and covariates, is a common phenomenon in real data due to omitted variables, strategic behaviours, measurement errors etc. In contrast, the existing analyses of stochastic online linear regression with unbounded noise and linear bandits depend heavily on exogeneity, i.e. the independence between noise and covariates.
-Motivated by this gap, we study the \textit{over- and just-identified Instrumental Variable (IV) regression for stochastic online learning}.
-IV regression and the Two-Stage Least Squares approach to it are widely deployed in economics and causal inference to identify the underlying model from an endogenous dataset.
-Thus, we propose to use an online variant of Two-Stage Least Squares approach, namely \otsls{}, to tackle endogeneity in stochastic online learning.
-Our analysis shows that \otsls{} achieves $\bigO(d_{\bx}d_{\bz}\log^2 T)$ identification and $\widetilde{\bigO}(\gamma \sqrt{d_{\bz} T})$ oracle regret after $T$ interactions, where $d_{\bx}$ and $d_{\bz}$ are the dimensions of covariates and IVs, and $\gamma$ is the bias due to endogeneity.
-For $\gamma=0$, i.e. under exogeneity, \otsls{} achieves $\bigO(d_{\bx}^2 \log^2 T)$ oracle regret, which is of the same order as that of the stochastic online ridge.
-Then, we leverage \otsls{} as an oracle to design \ofuliv, a stochastic linear bandit algorithm that can tackle endogeneity and achieves $\widetilde{\bigO}(\sqrt{d_{\bx}d_{\bz}T})$ regret.
-For different datasets with endogeneity, we experimentally show efficiencies of \otsls{} and \ofuliv{} in terms of regrets.
+Endogeneity, i.e. the dependence of noise and covariates, is a common phenomenon in real data due to omitted variables, strategic behaviours, measurement errors etc. In contrast, the existing analyses of stochastic online linear regression with unbounded noise and linear bandits depend heavily on exogeneity, i.e. the independence of noise and covariates.
+Motivated by this gap, we study the \textit{over- and just-identified Instrumental Variable (IV) regression, specifically Two-Stage Least Squares, for stochastic online learning}, and propose to use an online variant of Two-Stage Least Squares, namely \otsls{}.
+We show that \otsls{} achieves $\bigO(d_{\bx}d_{\bz}\log^2 T)$ identification and $\widetilde{\bigO}(\gamma \sqrt{d_{\bz} T})$ oracle regret after $T$ interactions, where $d_{\bx}$ and $d_{\bz}$ are the dimensions of covariates and IVs, and $\gamma$ is the bias due to endogeneity.
+For $\gamma=0$, i.e. under exogeneity, \otsls{} exhibits $\bigO(d_{\bx}^2 \log^2 T)$ oracle regret, which is of the same order as that of the stochastic online ridge.
+Then, we leverage \otsls{} as an oracle to design \ofuliv, a stochastic linear bandit algorithm to tackle endogeneity. \ofuliv yields $\widetilde{\bigO}(\sqrt{d_{\bx}d_{\bz}T})$ regret that matches the regret lower bound under exogeneity.
+For different datasets with endogeneity, we experimentally show efficiencies of \otsls{} and \ofuliv{}.